nedd-ludd/whanpia-alerts/README.md

 # Challenges & Solutions

+Unfamiliar technologies, solved by approach, breaking things down, aborting work

+## Finding Technologies

-Unfamiliar technologies, solved by approach, breaking things down, aborting work Was originally going to use Twilio, couldnt get verified, used Telnyx
+Was originally going to use Twilio, couldnt get verified, used Telnyx Hard to get approval for UK numbers - probably to do with amount of scam calls.

+## Testing Locally

 ## Packaging and deployment